 I glanced at Surfal’s faintly glowing eyes and he looked at me.

 Ruuna nodded.
-“Go then, mage.
-Save the Grizzly Hills.”
+“Go then, Flamecaller.
+Save the Basalt Dalles.”

 In my vision, I had seen a small trapper camp.
-There, I heard the name of a woman named Sasha.
+There, I heard the name of a woman.
+Sasha.
 She had been in great pain, calling for someone to aid her, and now I was rushing toward her to help answer that call.

-Just as I arrived, I heard gunfire inside one of the wood houses.
+Just as I arrived, I heard a weapon fire from inside one of the wood houses.

 I rushed toward it, but as I was running I saw several dead trappers scattered around the camp.
-Then, I saw two dead Worgen too.
-I feared the worse, and instead of being careful I barged into the building where I’d heard the shots.
+Then, I saw two dead lycanthrope too.
+I feared the worse, so instead of being careful I barged into the building where I’d heard the shots.
 I saw a man standing, pressed against the wall, holding a wound stained with red blood.

 In the center of the building stood a woman with shoulder length black hair and a large rifle that she had pointed at another woman.
 This third individual was tied to a chair, and she was looking pretty terrified.